 The fitness one: Nike Training Club

-Okay, you’ve signed up for the gym.
-Great.
-Now what?
-It can be easy to lose motivation when you’re faced with a gym full of intimidatingly complex equipment and no specific workout in mind.
-This is where Nike Training Club steps in.
+Maybe taking a break from the gym is just what you need.
+For once, you won’t be faced with all of those intimidating, complex machines — spoilt for choice and with no idea where to start.
+Nike Training Club can help.
 Completely free to use, the app hosts more the 190 workouts devised by the brand’s Master Trainers, as well as athletes including Simone Biles, Cristiano Ronaldo and Rory McIlroy, split into Strength, Endurance, Yoga and Mobility categories to help you find the right ones for you.

-The app can also devise a series of 4-6 week training plans based on your goals, activity levels and the amount of time you can devote to working out and integrates with Nike’s Running app so you can see all your workout data in one place.
-The regularly updated app feed also offers tips on improving your exercise technique, healthy recipe ideas, weekly fitness challenges and information on how to connect with sport groups in your area.
+And yes, there are equipment-based workouts — but you can also go gear-free; and devise a series of 4-6 week training plans based on your goals, activity levels and the amount of time you can devote to working out.
+Nike’s Running app (another favourite of ours) can also be linked up to this, so you can benefit from an all-round fitness experience — down to healthy recipe ideas, weekly fitness challenges and information on how to connect with sport groups in your area.
+(Free).